niko-at-chalupa/nikos-safebooru-wrapper/README.md

 ## Features
 > - **`tag_info` support** -
-> Supports rule34's tag info stuff.
+> Supports safebooru's tag info stuff.
 This means that tags can be catagorized by their type *(general, artist, character...)*.

 ## Planned features
 > - [ ] Httpx instead of requests